Article previously published in the Cutaneous Lymphoma Foundation's Forum Fall 2011 newsletter.

 Larisa Geskin, MD, Director, Cutaneous Oncology, Columbia University Medical Center (At time of publication: Associate Professor of Dermatology, University of Pittsburgh)

 Stuart Lessin, MD, Medical Directory, KGL Skin Study Center

 Pierluigi Porcu, MD, Director, Hematologic Malignancies and Hematopoietic Stem Cell Transplantation Division, Sidney Kimmel Cancer Center, Thomas Jefferson University Hospital (At time of publication: Associate Professor of Internal Medicine, Division of Hematology-Oncology, Ohio State University Comprehensive Cancer Center)

 Marianne Tawa, RN, MSN, ANP, Nurse Practitioner, Dermatology and Cutaneous Oncology, Dana Farber Cancer Institute

-A few questions to ask your doctor might include:
+A few questions to ask your doctor or team might include:

 - What are the potential benefits and risks of the study?